-North Carolina is a “shall issue” state, meaning that the local sheriff must issue a concealed handgun permit if the applicant meets certain qualifications.
+North Carolina law generally requires the local sheriff to issue a concealed handgun permit if the applicant meets certain qualifications.
 Pursuant to state law, a sheriff must issue a permit to an applicant who:

 - Is a citizen of the United States or has been lawfully admitted for permanent residence as defined in 8 U.S.C. § 1101(a)(20) and has been a resident of the state 30 days or longer immediately preceding the filing of the application;